trishume/sympy-wiki-with-svn/GSoC-2011-Application-Ben-McDonald:-Optimising-SymPy-using-Cython.md

 **Before April 25:**

  * Familiarise myself with SymPy’s code, community and procedures.

  * Familiarise myself with SymPy’s current Cython use and build system.

  * Research ways to add Cython support (headers, decorators, etc.).

 **April 25 – May 23 (Before the official coding time):**

  * I will stay in constant contact with my mentor and the SymPy community using email, voice chat or instant messaging.
 I will participate in community discussions during this time on SymPy’s build system, use of Cython or performance.
 This will allow me to become a part of  the community and give me an understanding of the current direction of SymPy.

  * I will make use of this time to prioritise SymPy modules for optimisation.
 I will weigh community opinion, module dependence, module performance and stability of a module’s code to build a case for a prioritised list of modules to be optimised.
-To aid my understanding of community opinion, I will search through the Google Groups page and the FreeNode logs for mentions of performance and Cython.
-I already have examples where SymPy members have expressed the need for performance improvements in certain modules [[ref](http://www.google.com/url?q=http%3A%2F%2Fgroups.google.com%2Fgroup%2Fsympy%2Fbrowse_thread%2Fthread%2F5eccee5e2d02aa1a%2Fd6671be18f5c11ab%3Flnk%3Dgst%26q%3DCython%23d6671be18f5c11ab)].

  * Lastly, I will report my approach of optimisation and prioritised list of modules to be optimised to the SymPy community.
 I will then review the feedback.

 **May 23 – June 11 (Official coding period starts):**

  * Write Cython code for chosen SymPy modules.

  * Write tests for Cython support, including benchmarks to measure performance improvements.

  * I will tweet completion of milestones, challenges encountered and comments as I go.

 **MID TERM EVALUATION**